unsubscribe action not working with Tribulant newsletter plugin

 When I do this on my site, the unsubscribe goes first to a confirmation page.
 This is controlled in Newsletters>>Configuration>> second tab - Subscriptions --> Unsubscribe Behavior.

-#6 Updated by scott voth over 2 years ago
+#6 Updated by scott voth about 3 years ago

 I do see this error related to Google Analytics